The Process

 100% focused on YOU

-What does '100% focused on you' mean?
+What does that mean?
 It means that I don't have any major commitments except helping people like you.

-Whether we are doing 'grant writing', 'coaching', or a workshop, my focus is 100% on you.
+Whether we are doing coaching, grant writing, or a workshop, my focus is 100% on you.
 I’m not trying to rush through your grant to get to the thing that I really do.

 I’ve found that the people who benefit most from working with me: